amsv01/mackar/README.md

 As a consultant or a person or move to new device in short period of time, you want to have a full and quick automatic configuration for your macOS to save your time and make your life easier.
 Here I create a repo with all tool that I found useful and cool for developers in all these years.

 Why do I call it macKar?
-In Persian if you add "Kar" postfix to a word means a person who use or good in working with that. "mac-kar" Basically means macOS user.
+In Persian if you add "Kar" postfix to a word means a person who use or good in working with that.
+In the same time "mak-kar" is an adjective in Persian which means cunning.
 Pretty cool mix of English and Persian, hah?

 ## What it will install?